smilecs/android-sdk/README.md

       ```

       The TrueButton knows whether it is usable or not: ((TrueButton) findViewById(R.id.com_truecaller_android_sdk_truebutton)).isUsable(); This can be used as a strategy for hiding the button.
-   - Add in the onActivityResult methos the following condition:
+   - Add in the onActivityResult method the following condition:

       ```java
       if (mTrueClient.onActivityResult(requestCode, resultCode, data)) {